tylerlong/subx/README.md

 Pronunciation: [Subject X]

+SubX is powered by [RxJS](https://github.com/ReactiveX/rxjs).
+So it's better to have some RxJS knowledge.

 ## What is Reactive Subject?

-Subject is the same concept as the subject in [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern).
+Subject is the similar concept as the subject in [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern).

-A reactive subject is a special JavaScript object which allows you to subscribe to its **actions/mutations**.
-If you are a React + Redux developer, you might find the word "action" very familiar.
-But in case you are a Vue.js + Vuex developer, you might prefer the word "mutation".
+A reactive subject is a special JavaScript object which allows you to subscribe to its **events**.
+If you are a React + Redux developer, events is similar to **actions**.
+If you are a Vue.js + Vuex developer, events is similar to **mutations**.

-The wonderful thing of SubX is: you don't need to manually create actions/mutations, this library generates them for you automatically!
+The wonderful thing of SubX is: you don't need to manually create events/actions/mutations, this library generates them for you automatically!
+We will see how it works below.

-In this projects, we call actions/mutations **events**.

 ## Installation